Activities and Resources

 The Brazil Center organizes a broad range of scholarly events.
 Recent activities include talks on the social and economic consequences of the demographic transition, as well as the impact of an aging population on household composition in Brazil; modern architecture in Latin America; Brazilian media in times of crisis and protest; the anniversary of the dictatorship; Brazilian environmental policies; fluvial systems; and race and violence.
-The Brazil Center also hosted a lunch discussion with Luiza Bairros, Minister of the Secretariat for the Promotion of Racial Equality in Brazil.